alfredjynx/JOSS-GUI-Transcript/paper.md

 # Background
 ## The CM pipeline
 CM was designed to enforce well-connectedness in clusters generated during a community detection process [@park2024well;@Ramavarapu2024].
 The basis by which a cluster is considered well-connected is defined by the size of its min-cut, the smallest set of edges that need to be removed in order for the cluster to be split.
 In the CM pipeline, if the min-cut of a cluster is above a user-specified threshold, a cluster is considered well-connected.
 If not, then the min-cut is removed and the products of the cut (two clusters) are re-clustered and re-tested for their min-cuts until every community is well-connected.
-The threshold specified in the CM paper is the mild standard of $log_{10}n$, with $n$ being the number of nodes in the cluster but the pipeline allows users to specify their own criteria through custom functions.
+The threshold specified in [@park2024well] is a mild standard of $log_{10}n$, with $n$ being the number of nodes in the cluster but the pipeline allows users to specify their own criteria through custom functions.

 ## Well-Connected Clusters
 <!-- WCC is a simple modification of CM that omits the reclustering step.
 In WCC, clusters are repeatedly split into two clusters until each cluster satisfies the required connectivity bound. [@park2024improved].
 WCC is a viable alternative to post-processing with CM if re-clustering the subclusters is not desired.
 We illustrate in \autoref{fig:cpm-wcc} the effect of WCC on a Leiden-CPM clustering with resolution value 0.01.
 The initial Leiden clustering results in merging adjacent cliques into a single cluster (left: five green cliques) on a ring-of-cliques network with 40 6-cliques.
 This is corrected through WCC post-treatment which enforces internal well-connectedness for each cluster. -->